dmakoviichuk-tt/gpt2s-wiki-tt-train/README.md

 pip install requirements.txt

 # 2) TT-Train binding path
-tt-metal and tt-train are expected to be prebuilt from https://github.com/tenstorrent/ttml/ export TT_METAL_HOME=/path/to/tt-metal
+tt-metal and tt-train are expected to be prebuilt from the https://github.com/tenstorrent/tt-metal/ export TT_METAL_HOME=/path/to/tt-metal
 # Expected: $TT_METAL_HOME/tt-train/build/sources/ttml/_ttml.so